artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw1/homework1.md

 Listening...
 ```

-Next start a new terminal window and type the following commands:
+Next, open a second terminal window and type the following commands:
 ```bash
 cd sphero-project
 source r2d2/bin/activate
 cd src/
 python
 ```
- When you type `python` on your terminal, it will launch a Python "REPL" environment.
-REPL stands for read, eval, print, loop.
-That means you can interactively write and test code in the terminal.
-You'll now see the REPL environment's  `>>>`  prompt that lets you interactively enter python commands.
+You'll now see the REPL environment's  `>>>`  prompt where you can interactively enter python commands.
 Try copying and pasting these commands:

 ```python
 from client import DroidClient